dmharoon/dmharoon.github.io/_pages/about.md

 My general research interests lie in <b>Representation learning, Probabilistic  and Generative modeling</b>.
 Over the last few years, I have worked on representation learning on the graph structured data with applications in vision, language and Science.

-Generative
-Modeling with applications in Vision, Language and Science.

 Previously, I graduated with a <b>PhD in Computer Science</b> from SoC, NUS where I was advised by [Prof. Lee Wee Sun](https://www.comp.nus.edu.sg/~leews/).
 My PhD thesis work was focussed on improving the expressive power of Graph Neural Networks.